 The Westwood Historical Society, Inc. was established in 1965 by a small group of founders becoming an active organization serving the community.
 With special attention to the unique history of Westwood, the Society is an organization which promotes historical work, research, and education.
 The Society encourages greater awareness of the importance of the past and its impact on the present.

 The restored 1845 Greek Revival style Fisher School is the headquarters of the Society and used for meetings, exhibits, and other historical and cultural activities.
 The lower level houses the Society’s treasured collection of items pertaining to Westwood’s history where they are available for research and carefully preserved for future generations.
 Programs are open to the public and the building is handicap accessible.
-Meetings of the Historical Society are held the 2nd Tuesday of the month.
-Most meetings are held at the restored Fisher School, 830 High Street, Westwood, Massachusetts beginning at 7:30PM and followed by refreshments.
+Most programs of the Historical Society are held at the restored Fisher School, 830 High Street, Westwood, Massachusetts beginning at 7:30PM on the 2nd Tuesday of the month and followed by refreshments.

 In 1845, a new one-room schoolhouse was built in District 9 of Dedham to replace an older schoolhouse nearby.
 Called simply “The District 9 School,” it was located near the corner of Milk Street facing Clapboardtree Street not far from where the old Engine House #2 still stands today.

 In 1867, all Dedham schools were given names instead of numbers.
 The District 9 School was renamed in honor of Ebenezer Fisher, a prosperous West Dedham farmer and legislator who lived nearby on Gay Street.
 Mr. Fisher had served in the Continental Army during the Revolutionary War.
 He died in 1847 at the age of 96 and is buried in the Westwood Cemetery.
 In his will he left $600 for the benefit of the District 9 School.